aaronangle/Git_Twitter/README.md

 |
 +-- hooks             # shared hooks used across the entire application
 |
-+-- lib               # libraries that wrapped in custom functionality and exported
++-- lib               # libraries that are wrapped in custom functionality and exported
 |
 +-- pages             # every page of the application (Some people architect React apps by features instead of pages.
 For this project I thought pages made more sense to go with)
 |